Phone-GWP-group

 Returns have become as much a part of the online shopping experience as any other factor.

-This is partly due to the inherent difficulties with assessing a product online (as opposed to seeing a physical item in a retail outlet), as well as legislation giving shoppers 14 days to “change their mind” (which does not apply to instore purchases).
+This is partly due to the inherent difficulties of assessing a product online, as opposed to seeing a physical item in a retail outlet, as well as legislation that gives shoppers 14 days to “change their mind”, which does not apply to in-store purchases.

-Well over half of UK online shoppers will check a retailer’s return policy before making a purchase with them.
+Around 84% of shoppers always check a retailer’s return policy before making a purchase.

-With the staggering volume of sales recorded in both the UK and throughout the world, it is no surprise to see that the way consumers pay for online orders is evolving too.
+With the staggering volume of sales recorded in the UK and around the world, it is no surprise that the way consumers pay for online orders is evolving, too.

 Digital payment methods when shopping online

-Digital wallets are the most popular method of payment for UK ecommerce orders (having finally overtaken debit cards).
-They account for 32% of all online payments in the UK.
+Digital wallets are the most popular payment method for UK eCommerce orders, having finally overtaken debit cards.
+They account for 57% of all online payments in the UK.

-Debit cards and credit cards make up 29% and 21% of all online payments respectively.
+Debit cards and credit cards make up 64% of all online payments respectively.

 digital payment statistics